-Protesters in Hong Kong clashed with police, fire consumed an 850-year-old cathedral in Paris, the U.S. women’s soccer team won the World Cup and President Donald Trump became the fourth president in history to formally face impeachment.
+Protesters in Hong Kong clashed with police, fire consumed an 850-year-old cathedral in Paris, the U.S. women’s soccer team won the World Cup and President Donald Trump became the third president in U.S. history to be impeached.
 These are only a few of the most prominent events of 2019.

 Robert Mueller submitted his report: In March, U.S. Attorney General William Barr published a summary of Special Counsel Robert Mueller’s two-year-long investigation, which found that President Donald Trump’s campaign did not collude or conspire with Russia during the 2016 presidential election.
 While the full 448-page Mueller Report, released in redacted form in April, laid out 10 episodes of potential obstruction of justice on the president’s part, it stated that Mueller could not conclusively determine that Trump had or had not committed a crime.
 Testifying before Congress in July, Mueller denied that the investigation was a “witch hunt” (as Trump and his allies claimed) and said he believed a president could be charged with a crime after leaving office.

 In September, House Speaker Nancy Pelosi announced the start of a formal impeachment inquiry, and the first public hearings began in the House of Representatives in mid-November.
-Trump is only the fourth U.S. president in history—after Andrew Johnson, Richard Nixon and Bill Clinton—to face impeachment, the first stage in the two-stage process necessary for Congress to remove a president from office.
+Trump was only the fourth U.S. president in history—after Andrew Johnson, Richard Nixon and Bill Clinton—to face formal impeachment hearings, the first stage in the two-stage process necessary for Congress to remove a president from office.
+In early December, Democratic leaders announced they were drafting two articles of impeachment against Trump, charging him with abuse of power and obstruction of Congress.
+On December 18, the House of Representatives voted to pass both articles and Trump became the third president in U.S. history to be impeached.

 Japan’s emperor abdicated: In April, Emperor Akihito formally stepped down after a 30-year reign, becoming the first Japanese monarch in some 200 years to abdicate.
 A rare public speech in 2016 by the popular monarch was widely seen as an appeal to Japanese lawmakers to change the law to allow him to step aside; they did so last year.
 Akihito’s son Naruhito succeeded him on the Chrysanthemum Throne, marking the start of a new imperial era, the Reiwa.